 - Trainings are intended to equip participants (peers, faculty, staff, mental health professionals, and more) with impactful skills drawn from the many tried-and-true strategies in The Icarus Project’s toolbox.

 The duration and specific content of talks, workshops, and trainings are very flexible – TIP-led events have ranged from one hour to one week in length, and can be tailored to audience needs!
-All of the below topics may be offered in any of the above formats.
+All of the below topics may be offered in any of the above formats, and some may be offered online if bringing an in-person facilitator is cost-prohibitive.
 All workshops are available in English and Spanish.
-Email email@example.com for more information.

 Supporting Loved Ones Through Crisis